 When you are applying your eye cream, massage the eye cream into the skin, in an outward and downward motion.
 Massaging your eye area will help to promote lymphatic drainage and reduce the appearance of puffiness around the eyes.

-Whether you are trying to prevent wrinkles or improve your skin’s complexion, Kate Somerville has a wide variety of skin care products created to help you achieve younger looking skin.
+Whether you are trying to prevent wrinkles or improve your skin’s complexion, Kate Somerville has a wide variety of anti-aging skincare products created to help you achieve younger looking skin.
 Explore our line of eye creams and treatments today.